 Psoriasis is a common and lifelong skin disorder that causes thick crusty patches covered with white or silvery scales.
 It is a global health challenge, affecting over 125 million people worldwide.
 In Hong Kong, approximately 0.3% of the population, i.e. more than 20,000 people, are living with this disease.
-You may wonder why it affects relatively less people in Hong Kong compared to the world.
-The good news is that there are only 10 out of 44 known genes related to psoriasis are found in Chinese ethnicity.
+You may wonder why it affects relatively less people in Hong Kong compared to the rest of the world.
+The good news is that there are only 10 out of 44 known genes related to psoriasis which are found in Chinese ethnicity.

 What is Psoriasis?

 Psoriasis is a chronic, autoimmune skin condition that increases the rate of skin cell production.
 The normal life cycle of skin cells is about one month.
 However in psoriasis, this process takes only less than a week, resulting in overproduction and buildup of cells on the skin surface.
 This is why raised red patches and thick scales that can be painful, itch, crack and flake off are commonly seen.

 Locations, age prevalence and more

 Psoriasis is typically present on elbows, knees and scalp, particularly at the hairline.
 It can also appear on the face, hands, neck, ear canals, nails and genital areas.
 In most cases, it only covers a few small areas, while it can be widespread for some people.

 People at any age can develop psoriasis, however it is more common in people aged 15-25, and in their fifties.
 Generally speaking, psoriasis affects a larger area and brings more serious impacts if it starts earlier in life.
 Psoriasis is not contagious.
 Both men and women carry an equal risk of getting it.